perladvent/perldotcom/content/article/_pub_2004_03_25_dictionaries.md

-There's two optional parts of the entries that we haven't used yet: the citation fields, like "\\cit hsd; led-149; led-411", and the example sentences field, like "\\ex 'LÃ¡a hal sÃºut hlgitl'gÃ¡n. | She said harsh words to her.".
+There's two optional parts of the entries that we haven't used yet: the citation fields, like "\\cit hsd; led-149; led-411", and the example sentences field, like "\\ex 'Láa hal súut hlgitl'gán. | She said harsh words to her.".
 The citation fields are typically only of importance to the editors, who might want to spot-check words against the places in the text where they were found.
 (And typically the editors are the only